HaseebU/ChessProject/README.md

     * [Python](https://www.python.org/) - Language for gui and ai
     * [Tkinter](https://docs.python.org/3/library/tkinter.html) - Python GUI
   * What will be the input/output of your project?
 What are the features that the project provides?
     * The output of the program will be the chess board along with the pieces.
 The input is the players movement.
 Some of the features may include a timer, an undo button, and a simple ai.
+The chess program will have a menu page and a fully functional board and pieces.
+These pieces and boards will have individual roles that work together.
+The features added to the game is mainly for ease of use.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to: